arthur-ai/bench/README.md

 # Bench

 Bench is a tool for evaluating LLMs for production use cases.
-Whether you are comparing different LLMs, considering different prompts, or testing generation hyperparameters like temperature and # tokens, Bench provides one touch point for all your LLM performance evalaution.
+Whether you are comparing different LLMs, considering different prompts, or testing generation hyperparameters like temperature and # tokens, Bench provides one touch point for all your LLM performance evaluation.

-If you have encounted a need for any of the following in your LLM work, then Bench can help with your evaluation needs:
+If you have encountered a need for any of the following in your LLM work, then Bench can help with your evaluation:

 - to standardize the workflow of LLM evaluation with a common interface across tasks and use cases
 - to test whether open source LLMs can do as well as the top closed-source LLM API providers on your specific data